alantech/alan/anycloud/docs/about.md

 # AnyCloud Documentation

-[AnyCloud](https://github.com/alantech/anycloud/blob/main/README.md) takes API credentials from your preferred cloud provider and a `Dockerfile` in order to elastically scale an HTTP server in your own cloud provider account.
+[AnyCloud](https://anycloudapp.com) takes API credentials from your preferred cloud provider and a `Dockerfile` in order to elastically scale an HTTP server in your own cloud account.

 ## About the documentation